leftlogic/ffconf/src/articles/2023-reasons-to-attend-ffconf-3.md

 Jonathan's origin story: _Escaping from an after school club I found my way back to my classroom where a student teacher showed me BASIC on a Acorn._

-Jonathan has been a long time regular of {% ffconf %} - so much so, he's even managed to bag himself a coveted [{% ffconf %} t-shirt](https://twitter.com/jonthanfielding).
+Jonathan has been a long time regular of FFConf - so much so, he's even managed to bag himself a coveted [FFConf t-shirt](https://twitter.com/jonthanfielding).
 Take a moment to check out [his website too](https://www.jonathanfielding.com/).

 ---

-***💞 Support and sponsor {% ffconf %}***
+***💞 Support and sponsor FFConf***

 ✉️ [Get in touch to join our event today](mailto:events@leftlogic.com?subject=Request%20for%20sponsor%20pack%20%5B2023%5D)

 We have some fantastic sponsorship opportunities available with significant visibility during the event.
 Example options are our ice-cream sponsorship, which includes featuring your branding on our ice-cream cartons and exposure through photos and direct engagement with attendees.

-Read Remy's blog post on [the real impact of sponsorship](https://remysharp.com/2023/09/14/why-sponsor-ffconf) on small events like {% ffconf %}.
+Read Remy's blog post on [the real impact of sponsorship](https://remysharp.com/2023/09/14/why-sponsor-ffconf) on small events like FFConf.

 ---